thoslin/UnofficialLTTNotifierExtension/README.md

 * This code has been designed from the ground up to be a lot easier to maintain in the future.
 Most functionality in the Javascript code is split up into a bunch of different files within a folder responsible for a very clear purpose.

 ## TODO
-* Desktop notifications.
+* Desktop notifications - Johny
-* Getting data from LTT.
+* Getting data from LTT - Johny and AluminiumTech
+Make sure not to scrape LTT more than every 30 seconds.
-* Getting data from YouTube.
+* Getting data from YouTube
 * Getting data from Twitch.
 * Handle Extension updates properly.